VinoVino/RoboND-DeepLearning-Project/Covino_Project_Submission.md

 The final score is the pixelwise `average_IoU*(n_true_positive/(n_true_positive+n_false_positive+n_false_negative))` on data similar to that provided in sample_evaulation_data
 ![image3](final_score.png)

+The final score is not very good, with a score just above the passing criteria.

 **Ideas for Improving your Score**